smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/UnsubscribeButton/index.md

 ### Request

-!!! must
+!!!
+MUST
-1. Check whether the named button may be successfully unsubscribed
+1. Check whether the named button may be successfully unsubscribed.
-2. Delete the requested button name from the internal list of subscribed items
+2. Delete the requested button name from the internal list of subscribed items.
-3. Respond with one of appropriate result codes to SDL
+3. Respond with one of appropriate result codes to SDL.
 !!!

-!!! note
+!!!
+NOTE
-1. In case HMI does not respond SDL's request to subscribe to a button during SDL default timeout and SDL responds GENERIC_ERROR to mobile app and then HMI responds that the button has been successfully subscribed, then SDL sends UnsubscribeButton request to HMI, so that the application and HMI are in sync.
+1. In case HMI does not respond SDL's request to subscribe to a button during SDL default timeout and SDL responds GENERIC_ERROR to mobile app and then HMI responds that the button has been successfully subscribed, then SDL sends `UnsubscribeButton` request to HMI, so that the application and HMI are in sync.
-2. When an application disconnects unexpectedely, SDL sends UnsubscribeButton request for all button names subscribed only by the application just disconnected.
+2. When an application disconnects unexpectedely, SDL sends `UnsubscribeButton` request for all button names subscribed only by the application just disconnected.
 !!!

 #### Parameters